eNMS-automation/eNMS/docs/base/installation.rst

 The settings is divided into:

 - Environment variables for all sensitive data (passwords, tokens, keys).
-Environment are export from Unix with the ``export`` keyword: ``export VARIABLE_NAME=value``.
+Environment variables are exported from Unix with the ``export`` keyword: ``export VARIABLE_NAME=value``.
 - Public variables defined in the ``settings.json`` file, and later modifiable from the administration panel.